The ultimate guide to salary benchmarking in 2022

 Government labor data is often in a raw format, making it difficult to comb through, and in most cases only gives you national medians, with no specific information on seniority level or location, which can make a big difference for HCOL (high cost of living) areas, for example.
 It’s difficult to compare data from different countries, too.

-Data provided by compensation and benefits professionals
+Salary benchmarking data provided by compensation and benefits professionals

 Compensation and benefits professionals have access to pay benchmarking tools and databases that you typically won’t have access to (or won’t have the time and energy to go through), and can quickly help you understand what the market is paying for similar roles in your industry and location, and for your company size.